barbarabugajak/barbarabugajak/README.md

 ## Hello there 👋
-- 🌱 I’m currently learning Django, NumPy and C#
+- 🌱 I’m currently learning Unreal Engine 5.
-- 🔭 I'm working on my game development and web development skills.
+- 🔭 I'm working on developing my game and web development skills.
+- 🎮 Girls in the Game (pol.
+Dziewczyny w Grze) - 4th edition fellow.
+- 👩🏻‍💻 I’m currently working on my first fully self-written Unreal Engine C++ game.
-- 😄 Pronouns: she/her
+- 😄 Pronouns: she/her.
-- ⚡ In the future I want to be a game dev - but I love web dev too!
+- ⚡ In the future, I want to be a game developer, but I also love web dev!
+- 😂 Joke: Why do programmers prefer dark mode?
+Because light attracts bugs!
 <!--
 **bb-EDU/bb-EDU** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.